logo

 Puntchesakut Lake

-Beautiful stretch of sandy beach that is easily accessible and has most lake oriented activities.
+The park offers 1200 metres of waterfront, including a beautiful stretch of sandy beach that is easily accessible and has mostly lake oriented activities.

 Read more »